 Phase I: Envision - This phase will educate the public on the study's purpose, present findings from a review of previous studies and data collection, and seek input on the vision, goals, and corridor challenges.

-Phase II: Evaluate - This phase will share the results from Phase 1, present the alternative options developed and the recommended options, and seek input on the final recommended alternatives.
+Phase II: Evaluate - This phase will share the results from Phase I, present the alternatives developed and seek input on the alternatives.